Colorings of unrooted tree-based networks and related graphs: Preliminaries

 \subsubsection{Concepts concerning tree-based phylogenetic networks}

 Next, we introduce some formal definitions from mathematical phylogenetics needed throughout this manuscript.
-We here mainly follow the definitions and terms as used in \cite{Fischer2021}.\footnote{Note that Hendriksen's definitions \cite{Hendriksen2018} vary slightly -- e.g., the definition of tree-based networks used in \cite{Fischer2021} coincides with his definition of \emph{loosely} tree-based networks.
+Basically these are the same definitions and terms as used in \cite{Fischer2021}.\footnote{Note that Hendriksen's definitions \cite{Hendriksen2018} vary slightly -- e.g., the definition of tree-based networks used in \cite{Fischer2021} coincides with his definition of \emph{loosely} tree-based networks.
 This existing conflict in the literature stems from different approaches to generalize the binary setting, in which all inner vertices have degree 2, to the non-binary setting.
 We decided to stick with the notions used in \cite{Fischer2021} and adapted Hendriksen's question and definitions accordingly.} We start with phylogenetic trees and networks.

 \begin{definition}[Phylogenetic trees and networks] Let $N$ be a simple connected graph and let $V^1$ be the set of all vertices in $N$ with degree $1$.
 We refer to $V^1$ as the leaves of $N$.
 We assume that no vertex in $N$ has degree $2$.
 Moreover, let the elements of $V^1$ be bijectively labelled by some label set $X$.
 Then, $N$ is called an \emph{unrooted phylogenetic network} (or shortly \emph{network}) on $X$.
 Furthermore, we call the elements of $X$ the \emph{leaves} or \emph{taxa} of $N$.
 Also, if $N$ contains no cycles, we call it a \emph{phylogenetic tree}. \end{definition}